kotKolil/kotKolil/README.md

-- 👋 Hi, I’m Computer Magier
+- 👋 Hi, I’m Panasuyl Michail
-- 👀 I’m interested in Backend on Python
+- 👀 I’m interested in Backend on Python and Frontend on Vannila JS
-- 🌱 I’m currently learning Django & Fast API
+- 🌱 I’m currently learning frontend programming
-- 📫 You can send me e-mail to uran54321@yandex.ru
+- 📫 You can send me e-mail to ldxi1991@gmail.com

 <!---
 kotKolil/kotKolil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.